kind3r/getting-started-with-your-artillery-printer/3d-printer-overview.md

 This is why owners of 8bit boards (like the ones in Artillery printers) should stick to Version 1.
 There is no real benefit to running Version 2 on 8bit boards and it can have the downside of adding new bugs.

-There are various printer firmware builds out there, based on both Version 1 and 2, which basicaly enable or disable some of the features present in the Marlin firmware via configuration files.
+There are various printer firmware builds out there, based on both Version 1 and 2, which basicaly enable or disable some of the features present in the Marlin firmware via configuration files and also set some different defaults and constraints.
 I decided to build my own firmware based on my needs and experience with the printer and I found it easy to do.

-> TODO: list of firmwares
+More on Artillery specific firmware variants later.

 ### G-code